 - If too much hormone is given, symptoms of hyperthyroidism will return.

-Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your Graves’ disease.
+Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve from the SSA or the LTD insurance company for your Graves’ disease.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
-You have the right to file an appeal and try to get more information that may help your case.
-Getting expert help is often the difference between being denied and being approved for benefits.
+You have the right to file an appeal and try to get more medical information to support your case.
+Getting expert help is often the difference between being denied and being approved for disability benefits.

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your Graves’ disease and its impact on your ability to work, call us at (888) 321–8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+If you are ready to take the next step and would like to talk to an experienced disability lawyer about your Graves’ disease and its impact on your ability to work, call us at (888) 321-8131 or contact us online.
+We would be happy to evaluate your case and to discuss how a disability attorney can help you through the claim process.